fimusial/MediaExpertRecruitment2026/README.md

 ```

 # EzCatalog API
-REST API serving a catalog of products: paged browsing with a cursor, plus creating and updating single products.
+REST API managing a catalog of products: paged browsing with a cursor; reading, creating, and updating individual products.
-Responses are hypermedia-driven, clients enter at `/` and follow the `_links` of each resource.
+Responses are hypermedia-driven, clients can enter at `/` and follow the `_links` of each resource.
-Data lives in an in-memory database seeded sample products on startup, so no database setup is needed to run it.
+Data lives in an in-memory database seeded with sample products on startup, so no database setup is needed to run it.

 ## Tech stack
  - .NET 10, ASP.NET Core